feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 2. Once the final line of the HEX code is read into memory, `HLOAD` will return to NASCOM Basic with `ok`.
 3. Start the new arbitrary program from Basic by entering the`USR(x)` command.

-The `HLOAD` program can be exited without uploading a valid file by typing `:` followed by `CR CR CR CR CR CR`.
+The `HLOAD` program can be exited without uploading a valid file by typing `:` followed by `CR CR CR CR CR CR`, or any other character.

 The top of Basic memory can be readjusted by using the `RESET` function, when required.